StevenShi/trips45-worldpress-theme/README.md

 trips45-worldpress-theme
 ========================

-trips45 worldpress theme was based on Inkness, a responsive theme with 3-column grid based homepage layout.
+trips45 is a free worldpress theme.
+It was based on Inkness, a responsive theme with 3-column grid based homepage layout.
 This theme includes a reponsive slider, multiple page layouts, configurable sidebar locations, footer widgets & easy to use admin Panel. .pot file has been provided for I18N translation into other languages.

-The theme is used by the[Trips For Five web site ](http://blog.trips45.com).
+The theme is used by the [Trips For Five web site ](http://blog.trips45.com).
 I created this theme because I wanted a blog site that does not look very much like a Wordpress site, so the theme by design uses a single column style, without the widget clusters at the side.

 I also wanted to build a site with [Typekit](https://typekit.com/colophons/gsp6ccs).
 Unlike Google Font, Typekit Fonts are not free, however, you can sign up for a trial account, which does not expire as of today's writing.